Five Steps to Creating Your Perfect Dating Profile

 Here are five recommended steps to creating your perfect profile:

 - Description: If you find writing about yourself difficult, write about what your passions are: i.e. your children, your hobbies, or your work.
 This will help to convey something of who you are.
 Keep it positive and try to display confidence within your text.
 As the saying goes ‘confidence is everything’!
 If being funny is part of what makes you who you are, then say something amusing.
 If you’re a serious kind of guy or girl then try to express this in some way.
-If you really have problems writing about yourself, ask a close friend to share this task with you.
+If you really have problems writing about yourself, ask someone who knows you well to share this task with you.
 Avoid saying too much about your assets – or lack of them.
 This is the Internet after all and you don’t want to attract anyone for the wrong reasons.

 - Goals: It’s not always a good idea to state in too much depth what you hope the next stage in your life will be.
 Describe future plans only loosely, suggesting that you are open-minded about what lies ahead.
 Keep things in the moment and focus mainly on describing where you are at in your life right now.

-- Say Hello: Don’t wait to be found.
+- Say hello: Don’t wait to be found.
 Visit the profile sections regularly and if there is someone who looks and sounds promising, give them a wink, or send a brief message showing your interest.
-If initial contact does not prove fruitful then try again.
-Someone, somewhere will be waiting for someone just like you.
+If initial contact does not prove fruitful, don’t be reluctant to try again.

 From my own experience, being honest and genuine when creating a dating profile makes a big difference to the outcome of any potential friendship.
 The more people I interacted with online, the more confidence I gained, and the more enthusiastic I felt about the prospect of dating again.